timonson/gentle_rpc/README.md

 # gentle_rpc

-JSON-RPC 2.0 library with HTTP and WebSockets support for [deno](https://github.com/denoland/deno) and the browser.
+JSON-RPC 2.0 library (server and client) with HTTP and WebSockets support for [deno](https://github.com/denoland/deno) and the browser.

 ## Server